canmetan/tmanager/README.md

-# Grit Prodapptivity
+# Grit TManager
-An open source task and time management application that aims to maximize your productivity.
-Reduce chaos, reduce anxiety, reduce ambiguity, enjoy life.
+An open source Task and Time Management application that aims to maximize your productivity.
+Reduce chaos, reduce task cluttering, reduce ambiguity, anxiety and enjoy life.

 ## Project Goals:
 - Flexibility: Should cater to various task and time management methodologies such as daily to-do lists, Pomodoro etc.